 Primary taxpayers under age 16 who have never filed an individual return and secondary taxpayers under age 16 who didn't file for 2015 are ineligible to use the SSP method to sign the electronic return using tax preparation software.
 These individuals may still e-file by using a paid preparer who uses the Practitioner PIN method.
 There are no age restrictions when using the Practitioner PIN method.

 Generally, you may e-file your tax return even if you're required to submit certain paper forms or supporting documents.
 Use Form 8453 (PDF), U.S. Individual Income Tax Transmittal for an IRS e-file Return, to transmit required paper forms or supporting paper documents.

-The IRS advises taxpayers to keep a copy of their tax return for their records to assist with electronically signing the next year's e-file return.
-If you need a copy or a transcript of your return refer to Topic 156 for assistance.
+The IRS always advises keeping a copy of your tax return and Form 8879 for your records.
+It may assist with electronically signing your next year's e-file return.
+If you need a copy or a transcript of your return, refer to Topic 156 for assistance.

 Page Last Reviewed or Updated: April 14, 2017